Ewersra/SEProject1/README.md

+Project 4 Information

 #
-Project 1 installation information <br>
+Project 4 installation information <br>
 The given url for this is provided, and goes to r/mildlyinteresting post: "They have baguette vending machines in France."

 ##